Thomas Telford UTC offers a full time Careers team to support students, parents and carers in regards to their next steps once they leave the UTC.

 Please click on the links below to see how our year 11 and Year 13 students have progressed, after completing their studies with us.

-We welcome all employers from different industries to the UTC due to the variety of academic and career opportunities provided to our students.
+Here at the UTC we welcome all providers, such as; Further and Higher education providers and employers to support further academic and vocational preparation.
+We want to give our students an insight into as many pathways and future careers as possible, therefore, We welcome all employers from different industries to the UTC.
 There are a number of ways in which you can reach students, advertise vacancies, and take part in events, such as: Work Experience; Mock Interviews; Careers Story; Employer Mentoring; Guest Lectures; Careers Fair and many more.
-Please contact the UTC to find out more information.
+Please contact Laura Fletcher at the UTC to find out more information.

 Thomas Telford UTC is devoted to delivering a robust CEIAG programme for all students from Year 7 and beyond, and we recognise the statutory requirements needed to achieve that.
 As a school, we strategically align with the 'Black Country Local Enterprise Partnership' (BCLEP) in addition to ensuring our programme fulfils the requirements of the DfE statutory guidance, the Gatsby Benchmarks.